 Hang Thiec - Street Of Tins

-Just like other streets in Old Quarter, Hang Thiec street has a humble length of just 136 metres, stretching from Thuoc Bac Street to Hang Non Street, embracing many old small houses which look like overlapping match boxes.
+Like many streets in the Old Quarter, Hang Thiec Street has a modest length of just 136 meters, extending from Thuoc Bac Street to Hang Non Street, lined with charming old houses resembling stacked matchboxes.

 Tips